yonkahlon/Zenject/README.md

         }
     }

 This still has the drawback that it is called in the middle of object graph construction, but can be useful in many cases.
 In particular, if you are using property injection (which isn't generally recommended but necessary in some cases) then you will not have your dependencies in the constructor, and therefore you will need to define a [PostInject] method in this case.
-You will also need to use [PostInject] for MonoBehaviours that you are creating dynamically, since MonoBehaviours cannot have contructors.
+You will also need to use [PostInject] for MonoBehaviours that you are creating dynamically, since MonoBehaviours cannot have constructors.

 Note again that if you do plan to use IInitializable and ITickable as described here that you will need to either bind DependencyRootStandard to IDependencyRoot or a subclass of DependencyRootStandard.
 This is because DependencyRootStandard includes the classes responsible for triggering the IInitializable's, ITickable's, and IDisposable's